Paypal Holdings Inc (PYPL) USD0.0001

 Our view

-PayPal's strongest volume growth is currently coming from its unbranded business which allows businesses to put their own name to the payment solution.
-It also opens the door to provide retailers with additional services such as the buy-now, pay-later offering, which we think may see further traction as consumers grapple with a cost-of-living crisis and burn through their savings at a rate of knots.
+PayPal's strongest volume growth is currently coming from its unbranded business which allows businesses to put their own name to the payment solution, but it’s starting to come up against some more challenging comparisons.
+It also opens the door to provide retailers with additional services such as the buy-now, pay-later offering, which we think may see further traction as consumers increasingly turn to credit to fund their spending.

-A robust balance sheet, and strong free cashflows give firepower to make acquisitions or distribute cash to shareholders.
+A robust balance sheet, and strong free cash flows give firepower to make acquisitions, invest internally in upgrading the product suite, or distribute cash to shareholders.
 But remember, no returns are ever guaranteed.

 Environmental, Social & Governance Risks